koodimonsteri/chat-app/README.md

 Implemented /register and /login

 Project is set up so that you can just build it with docker.\
+rename .env.example to .env in project root\
+rename .env.dev to .env in backend/app\
 docker-compose up --build -d

 then you can start server\
-docker-compose exec backend php -S 0.0.0.0:8000 -t public
+docker-compose exec backend php -S 0.0.0.0:8000 -t public\
+API can be accessed in http://localhost:8000

-Simple react frontend to register/login
+Simple react frontend to register/login\
+frontend can be accessed in http://localhost:3000